46441 was built at Crewe in 1950.

 46441 spent the period prior to 1998 based at Carnforth and following the lifting of the steam ban on the main line in 1971 operated once again on BR tracks.in the 1990s.

-46441 last steamed in 2002 and is currently on static display in the Ribble Steam Railway Museum at Preston.
+46441 last steamed in 2002 and was then on static display in the Ribble Steam Railway Museum at Preston.
 The locomotives owner Chris Beet had no plans to overhaul it for a number of years.

 In April 2018 the locomotive was moved to the Lakeside & Haverthwaite Railway where it is planned to base it for an indefinite period during which it will be returned to steam.
 The move was fifty years after plans to move the locomotive there were considered by the father of the current owner.